dojowahi/earth-engine-on-bigquery/README.md

 ## Setting up the demo
-In Cloud Shell or other environment where you have the gcloud SDK installed, do:
+In Cloud Shell or other environment where you have the gcloud SDK installed, execute the following commands:
 ```console
 gcloud components update
 cd $HOME